Carmen, Dave and Ruby

-Carmen and Dave Allan-Petale dedicate their lives to the written word and the captured image – seeking personal and professional freedom through the pursuit of a different kind of life.
-Their travel is slow, experiences are valued above possessions and living in the moment is pursued.
+Carmen and David Allan-Petale seek personal and professional freedom through the pursuit of a different kind of life, which they now share with their young daughter Ruby.
+Their family travel is at a slow pace, experiences are valued above possessions, and living in the moment is pursued.

-The name Double-Barrelled Travel comes from the combination of Carmen and Dave’s last names – Allan and Petale, which they ‘double-barrelled’ when they got married in 2012.
+The name Double-Barrelled Travel comes from the combination of Carmen and David’s last names – Allan and Petale.
+These were ‘double-barrelled’ when they got married in 2012 and started their nomadic adventures with a seven-month road trip through Canada and the United States.

 It was on this trip that I realised travelling deeply goes further than some time spent on a beach.
 It’s about uncovering a language, a culture and the people who live in a place.
 It’s tasting the foods, walking the streets and speaking with the locals.